Police: Comcast subcontractor assaulted female customer in Abington

-ABINGTON, Mass.
-(WHDH) – A Comcast subcontractor was arrested after police said he assaulted a customer inside her Abington home on Tuesday.
+ABINGTON, MA (WHDH) - A Comcast subcontractor was arrested after police said he assaulted a customer inside her Abington home Tuesday.

 A 21-year-old woman told police that she was alone in her home when the worker pushed her against a wall and attempted to kiss her.
 Police identified the worker as a subcontractor for Comcast who was installing cable boxes.
 The man has an address in Rhode Island.